 What is your favorite sleeping position?

 Side sleepers pay particular attention to ensuring that the head and neck are well supported.
 A thicker and firmer pillow relieves the neck muscles.
 How thick?
 It also depends on the width of your shoulders.
 Logical actually.
 The rule: your spine and cervical vertebrae form a perfectly horizontal line when you lie on your side.
-Please note that this rule does not apply if, for example, abnormal lateral curvatures to the spine or scoliosis to your back has been diagnosed.
+Please note that this rule does not apply if, for example, abnormal lateral curvatures to the spine or scoliosis to your back have been diagnosed. - Belly sleeper

 Of all the positions, the prone position is the least recommended.
 This puts considerable pressure on the cervical vertebrae.
 Still a persistent and unconverted belly sleeper?
 Then it’s best to choose a thin and soft pillow to avoid an unnatural sleeping position.

-Of course, you don’t sleep in the same position for hours on end, so your favorite sleeping position is not set in stone.
+Of course, you don’t sleep in the same position for hours.
+Your favorite sleeping position is not set in stone.
 Often you wake up in the morning in a very different position than you went to sleep.
 Perfectly normal!
 To choose the right pillow, it is best to consider the position in which you prefer to fall asleep.
 By the way, did you know that we turn every 10 to 15 minutes during sleep?
 That’s easily about 40 times a night.
 Moving in our sleep is good for blood circulation and relieves stress on our joints.
 However, are you a master vole?
 Then there is often more to it.
-A mattress that is too hard or a bad pillow (!) can cause you to move excessively during sleep.
+A mattress that is too hard – or a bad pillow (!) – can cause you to move excessively during sleep.
 And that is pernicious for quality sleep.
-With the blog ‘Should a mattress be hard or soft? (all pros and cons)‘ we give you lots of tips.
+In the blog ‘Should a mattress be hard or soft? (all pros and cons)‘ we give you lots of tips.

 Hard or soft: which pillow offers the best support?